pinax/pinax-stripe-light/docs/reference/actions.md

     `settings.PINAX_STRIPE_DEFAULT_PLAN`.
 - charge_immediately: whether or not the user should be immediately charged for the subscription.
 Defaults to `True`.
+- quantity: the quantity of the subscription.
+Defaults to `1`.

 Returns: `pinax.stripe.models.Customer` object that was created